 AboutI’m an English literature Ph.D. student at Stony Brook University.
-My work explores representations of murder in American gothic literature and horror films from the 19th-century to the neoliberal era.
+My work focuses on American gothic literature and contemporary horror films.
+I’m particularly interested in defining the American eco-gothic.
 Prior to joining the doctoral program at Stony Brook, I worked as a high school teacher within the NYC public school system.
 This invaluable experience has led me to develop a passionate and continuing interest in pedagogical practice.

 Outside of my academic life, I’m a podcast aficionado, tea addict, board game champion, and novice yogi.
 Some of my favorite days are spent going to the theatre.

 - “’It’s a dog eat dog world’: The Neoliberal Horror of Texas Chain Saw Massacre II.”
 Oh, The Horror: Politics and Culture in Horror Films of the 1980s, edited by Kevin M. Scott & Connor M. Scott, McFarland & Company, Forthcoming.

 - “Cartography of the Imperial Mind: The Dangerous Forms and Reforms of Dracula,” The Journal of Dracula Studies 1, 2017. pp 50-69.